1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 ---

 ### Z-Axis Motor
-The motor of the y-axis is a 42-34 Nema 17 stepper motor with a 5mm motor shaft.
+The motor of the z-axis is a 42-34 Nema 17 stepper motor with a 5mm motor shaft.
 It seems to be a regular 1.8° stepper, which means the shaft turns 1.8° at each steps, and therefore it's doing 200 steps for one full 360° rotation.

 The following pictures show the motor with the mounting bracket.